Sequences of Bivariate Bicycle Codes from Covering Graphs: Preliminaries

-We will sometimes use the term \textit{complex} when it is clear from the context whether a chain or cochain complex is meant.
+A \textit{cochain complex}, denoted as $(C^{\bullet}, \delta^{\bullet})$ or $C^{\bullet}$, is defined analogously but with the boundary maps $\delta^i$ going in the direction of increasing indices. \end{dfn} We will sometimes use the term \textit{complex} when it is clear from the context whether a chain or cochain complex is meant.
 The $i$-th position in a (co)chain complex is referred to as the $i$\textit{-th} \textit{degree}.
 If a (co)chain complex has only 0's above degree $j$ and below degree $i$, it is said to have \textit{length} $l=|j-i|$.